 - EMU | BS in Biology, Pre-Medicine

-Early to bed and early to rise makes this “Jack of all Trades” who he is.
+Early to bed and early to rise makes this “Jack of all Trades” who he is and getting a daily dose of The Andy Griffith Show helps to give his life perspective.
 JEREMY is a Renaissance Man with an old soul that is as vintage as the Land Cruiser he drives to the office everyday.
-A communicator, designer, cyclist, husband, father, and more.
-Just don’t ask him to play a board game.
-He has improved the design elements of Hillcrest so much during his time with us that we have high hopes of one day being as fashionable as his wardrobe.
-An optimistic go-getter, Jeremy brings energy to his role and is excited to be a part of the long history, tradition, and culture of Hillcrest.
+A communicator, designer, cyclist, husband, and father, just don’t ask him to play a board game.
+He’s an INTJ which primes his go-getter and proactive attitude toward most things in life.
+Jeremy brings energy to his role and loves being a part of the long history, tradition, and culture of Hillcrest.
 He’s also madly in love with his wife who’s a 1993 grad.
-And getting a daily dose of The Andy Griffith Show helps to give his life perspective.